Graeme Swann: Bowling style

 Swann is noted for being an attacking spinner, generally delivering the ball with plenty of flight and bounce.
 He is also capable of subtle changes of pace.
 Unlike many contemporary off-spinners he does not bowl the doosra.
 Instead, his variations include a well-developed arm ball, and also a flatspinner/slider delivery that he has nicknamed his "flying saucer ball" that rotates around its vertical axis and generally bounces straight on.
 Swann also noted that he has a very different grip to the textbook grip of simply resting the tip of the index and middle fingers on the seam.
 He jams the seam as far as their second knuckles and almost coming out like a googly on the back of the hand on release.
 Because of this, he can spread the two fingers very wide apart.
 Commentator Peter Roebuck suggested in March 2010 that Swann's success has been due as much to his attitude as skill:

 Strictly Come Dancing

 From 8 September 2018 Swann participated in the sixteenth series of Strictly Come Dancing with professional dance partner Oti Mabuse.
+The pair reached week 10 and finished in 7th place in the series.